Connect with us

 Asphalt road is made of asphalt – a mixture of fine aggregate particles and bitumen (a sticky dark viscous liquid obtained through unfinished distillation of crude petroleum.

-Asphalt road construction methods are very popular due to asphalt roadway’s flexibility and the ability to acquire the shape of the load above it.
+Asphalt road construction methods are very popular due to the asphalt roadway’s flexibility and the ability to acquire the shape of the load above it.
 This helps it to support heavy vehicles.

 Asphalt road construction technique starts with the preparation of the subgrade, a process that involves removing any existing vegetation and the topsoil.